Rape Aggression Defense (RAD)

 What is R.A.D.?

 R.A.D.
 Systems is a network of dedicated self-defense instructors established in 1989.
 This alliance of instructors believes that self-defense should be easy to learn, easy to retain, and relatively easy to employ during real confrontational situations.
-This alliance believes that self-defense training should be accessible and affordable for all women and children.
+This alliance believes that self-defense training should be accessible and affordable for all individuals.
 The instructors believe their efforts to oppose violence will be more effective together, than as individuals.
 As a network they can assist one another with programs, equipment, references, experiences and insight.
 But most importantly, they honor each others' teachings, allowing each of them to give every participant they train a lifetime return and practice invitation anywhere there is a R.A.D.
 Program being offered, at no cost!

 Visit Rad Systems at http://www.rad-systems.com.